kliment-olechnovic/voronota/README.markdown

     Name                            Type        Description
     ------------------------------- ------ ---- ------------------------------------------------------------------------
     --interactive                               flag for interactive mode
-    --max-unfolding                 number      maximum level of output unfolding, default is 6 --help                                      flag to print usage help to stdout and exit
+    --exit-on-first-failure                     flag to terminate script when a command fails --max-unfolding                 number      maximum level of output unfolding, default is 6 --help                                      flag to print usage help to stdout and exit